-At the beginning of 2018, around 53 per cent of the total population in Helsinki were women.
-Among the population with foreign background, and among the population with a foreign mother tongue, men were in the majority with a share of 53 per cent.
+At the beginning of 2019, around 53 per cent of the total population in Helsinki were women.
+Among the population with foreign background men were in the majority with a share of 52 per cent.

 However, there are great differences between people from different background continents and language groups.
 Women were a majority only among those residents with foreign background whose background country was a European country outside the EU.

 Differences in gender structure are great between background-country groups, as far as large groups are concerned.
 Of those persons whose background country was the former Soviet Union 59 per cent and those originating from Estonia 52 per cent were women, whereas with Somalis, men were in a 52 per cent majority.